bvi1994/marko-giphy-keyboard/tutorial.md

 </p>
 ```

 Run the program (`npm run dev`), then run go into the browswer console and make sure you're able to see your GIPHY API key in the console by clicking on `Hello Marko`.
-If you're able to see the API key after clicking on the element, you are good to go!
-You may also remove the `logo.svg` in the `index` folder.
+If you're able to see the API key after clicking on the `<p>` element, you are good to go!
+You may remove the `logo.svg` in the `index` folder.

-We installed our require dependacy, prevented our API key from accidentally being made public and made our API key useable.
+We installed our require dependacy, prevented our API key from accidentally being made public and made our API key usable.

-## Writing Code with Marko
+## Part One: The `state` in Marko and Events {#part-one}

-As stated before, the purpose of this tutorial is to not necessarily write the most elegant or follow all the best practices of Marko.
-The purpose of this tutorial is to get an overview of Marko main features and how we can use them.
+As stated before, the purpose of this tutorial is to not necessarily write the most elegant Marko, rather to get an overview of Marko main features and how we can use them.
 This tutorial will first set up the appropriate HTML and JavaScript logic for each component.
-Then once each component is integrated with each other, we will focus on the styling (CSS).
+Once each component is integrated with each other, we will focus on the styling (CSS).

 ### Searchbox in GIPHY and `state` in Marko